TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 ### Viewing an Analysis of your Commodities
 After you have [created your analysis](Creating an Analysis of your Commodities.md), you will be presented with your results.

+>NOTE: Notice within the upper left menus, the My analysis tab is selected.
+More information about seeing and working with all your analyses can be found on the [My Analyses](My Analyses.md) page.

-At the top of the Analysis page the tab bar allows you to navigate to:
+At the top of the Analysis page, under the title of your analysis, a tab bar allows you to navigate to:

 - **All supplies:** view and filter all your supplies and their assoicated issue scores.
 - **Priority supplies:** view your top 5 supplies along with a map indicating the corresponding grow locations.
 - **Recommendations:** this page allows you to view different recommendations: actions you can take, methods to improve your data quality, and resources.

+In the upper left is the **Analysis Settings** where you can change analysis title, update your data, and delete the analysis.

 ### All supplies
 #### Filter and legend section (middle section):